zhoupgit/grafana/docs/sources/fundamentals/intro-to-prometheus/index.md

   - Prometheus
   - metrics
   - time series
-labels:
-  products:
-    - cloud
-    - enterprise
-    - oss
 title: What is Prometheus?
 weight: 300
 refs:
   prometheus:
     - pattern: /docs/grafana/
-      destination: /docs/grafana/<GRAFANA_VERSION>/datasources/prometheus/
+      destination: /docs/grafana/<GRAFANA VERSION>/datasources/prometheus/
     - pattern: /docs/grafana-cloud/
-      destination: /docs/grafana/<GRAFANA_VERSION>/datasources/prometheus/
+      destination: /docs/grafana/<GRAFANA VERSION>/datasources/prometheus/
   build-dashboards:
     - pattern: /docs/grafana/
-      destination: /docs/grafana/<GRAFANA_VERSION>/dashboards/build-dashboards/
+      destination: /docs/grafana/<GRAFANA VERSION>/dashboards/build-dashboards/
     - pattern: /docs/grafana-cloud/
-      destination: /docs/grafana/<GRAFANA_VERSION>/dashboards/build-dashboards/
+      destination: /docs/grafana/<GRAFANA VERSION>/dashboards/build-dashboards/
 ---

 # What is Prometheus?

 Observability focuses on understanding the internal state of your systems based on the data they produce, which helps determine if your infrastructure is healthy.
-Prometheus is a core technology for monitoring and observability of systems, but the term "Prometheus" can be confusing because it is used in different contexts.
-Understanding Prometheus basics, why it’s valuable for system observability, and how users use it in practice will both help you better understand it and help you use Grafana.
+Prometheus is a core technology for system observability, but the term "Prometheus" can be confusing because it is used in different contexts.
+Understanding Prometheus basics, why it’s valuable for system observability, and how people use it in practice will both help you better understand it and help you use Grafana.

 Prometheus began in 2012 at SoundCloud because existing technologies were insufficient for their observability needs.
-Prometheus offers both a robust data model and a query language.
+Prometheus offers both a robust data model and a query language, which are discussed on this page.
 Prometheus is also simple and scalable.
 In 2018, Prometheus graduated from Cloud Native Computing Foundation (CNCF) incubation, and today has a thriving community.

 ## Prometheus as data